 How Do You Do A Burnout In An Automatic (Front Wheel Drive)?

-In a front-wheel-drive automatic car, it’s slightly more manageable.
+In a front-wheel-drive automatic car, it’s slightly more controllable.
 The initial and most crucial step is to turn off the traction control.
 Read through your owner’s manual to find out how to do this.
 If you can’t, you have pretty much no chance whatsoever.

 How Do You Do A Burnout In An Automatic (Rear Wheel Drive)?

 Now, slam your right foot down on the throttle.
 Use your friends as spotters and mirrors to see whether the rear wheels are spinning.
-If not, very gently ease the pressure on the brake until they start to turn and smoke.
+If not, exceptionally gently ease the pressure on the brake until they start to turn and smoke.

 Mission accomplished.